node-xyz/xyz.example.risingstack.trace/README.md

 ### Adding trance Configuration

-In order to get started with trace, you can sign up for a 14 day [trial].
+In order to get started with trace, you can sign up for a 14 day [trial](https://trace.risingstack.com/app/).
 This will be just enough to get us started with this service.
-Next, you should read the [Getting Started] section.
+Next, you should read the [Getting Started](https://trace-docs.risingstack.com/docs) section.
 As mentioned, there are two ways to integrate a node process with Trace:
   - using environment variables
   - using a config file.